bmorris3/kelp/docs/kelp/optimization.rst

     plt.ylabel('$\\rm F_p/F_s$')
     plt.show()

-The blue lines on the corner plot represent the "true" values which we used to construct the simulated observations.
+The blue lines on the corner plot represent the "true" (input) values which we used to construct the simulated observations.
 The recovered (:math:`\Delta \phi`, :math:`C_{11}`) parameters are consistent with their true values.
 The maximum likelihood parameters generate a model (red) that looks very consistent with the observations (black).
 Good job, team!